jenishhrestha/demoGruntFile/README.md

 # demoGruntFile
-A demo for a grunt Sass projkect
+A demo for a grunt Sass project